doodspav/motionphoto/README.md

 ```
 The `sef_size` is the size of that whole section not including `"SEFH"` and `"SEFT"` (head and tail markers).

-In our case (assuming `tsbsef` is the trailer size before SEF) we want:
+In our case (assuming `tsbsef` is the trailer size before the start of the SEF section), we want:
 ```
   head      count      marker                field size      tail ∨∨∨∨        ∨  ∨∨∨∨∨∨∨∨∨∨∨∨∨∨∨∨∨∨            ∨∨∨∨∨∨∨       ∨∨∨∨